Aerial of Mataranka Thermal Pool

 Advertising

-In Australia, there are countless natural thermal hot springs available for the soaking.
+In Australia, there are countless natural thermal hot springs available for all your soaking pleasure.
 From the staggering turquoise waters of the Northern Territory, to oasis-like bathhouses, to the wild far reaches of the Kimberley, the land Down Under has some of the most epic hot springs on Earth.
 In this list, we have gathered the best of them – and tell you exactly where to find them.

 Maya Skidmore